IOI Corporation Bhd

 9. Sustainability report published within last two years?

-The latest sustainability report was published in 2021.
+The latest sustainability report was published in 2024, covering the year 2023.

 -